IMFTool/IMFTool/README.md

 ### Code signing

 If desired, the IMF Tool binaries can be signed.
-To do so create a new conan profile named `sign_env` in your profiles folder in the conan home dir (returned by `conan config home`) with the following content:
+To do so create a new conan profile named `sign_env` in your profiles directory with the following content:

 **Windows**